Can Daniel Villa

 Playa de Muro is a beautiful 6 kilometre long, Blue Flag award-winning, white sandy beach in the north of Mallorca.
 It's generally quieter than neighbouring Alcudia beach because of its out of town location.

 One of the longest beaches in the Balearic Islands, Playa de Muro is divided into four different sectors.
 All of them boast calm and clear, shallow turquoise waters and fine golden sand, making it ideal for families.
 All along the beach, there are hotels, restaurants, bars, sun loungers and parasols available for hire.
 Toilets, showers, disabled access and lifeguards on duty complete the wide range of services and facilities here.
-There are also several playgrounds and amusement areas for children including a trampoline and inflatable station and a fun park boasting a giant maze.
+There is designated and on-street parking.
+Several playgrounds and amusement areas for children include a trampoline and inflatable station and a fun park boasting a giant maze.

 The four sectors sectors along the beach are known as: